 Life insurance is the mostly used tool for getting deduction under section 80C.
-Tax benefits, no risk and insurance benefits make it an all time favourite investment for the general public.
+Tax benefits, minimal risk and insurance benefits make it an all time favourite investment for the general public.
 The payment of life insurance premium is allowed as deduction under section 80C and also the bonus and maturity benefits are exempt from tax under section 10(10D).

 Deduction under section 80C

 In case of an individual – Policy should be taken on own life, or life of spouse or any child (Dependent or Independent, married or unmarried).
 Premium Paid on life of parents, Brother, Sisters or In-laws are not eligible.

 In case of HUF – Policy should be taken on life of any member of such HUF

 Deduction is allowed only when the premium is actually paid in the year.

 Limit on deduction – Maximum deduction allowed for Life insurance premium is 10% of the actual sum assured.
 For policies issued on or before 31st March, 2012 maximum deduction allowed is 20% of the actual sum assured.

 Provided that where the policy, issued on or after the 1st day of April, 2013, is for insurance on life of any person, who is—

 (a) a person with disability or a person with severe disability as referred to in section 80U, or